 Skip to contents

-Plot feature values in space from a Solution or SolutionSet.
+Plot feature values in space from a solutionset-class object returned by solve.

-This function combines baseline feature amounts from x$problem$data$dist_features with positive effects induced by selected actions to produce planning-unit-level feature maps.
+This function combines baseline feature amounts from the associated Problem object with positive effects induced by the actions selected in each stored run to produce planning-unit-level feature maps.
+Selected actions are obtained through get_actions.

 Usage